About ❤️

 My web friends at Starship Asterisk nicknamed me “Equine Locutionist” after my wacky associations with Mister Ed, the talking horse and my spiritual cyber demeanor.

-I had dreamt I was a spiritual philanthropist.
-I’d been harboring a delusional belief that www.eds-art.net was going to save mankind from self-destruction.
-Not soon, but many years from now, after I’d passed.
-My thinking was that my website would eventually be widely read because I uniquely understood God’s message through Jesus Christ.
-And that everyone on earth would begin to understand that “us humans” had inadvertently added our own thoughts and words to God’s Holy Message.
-My website was going to correct our self destructive narcissistically focused path.
+I dream of being a spiritual philanthropist.
+I harbor this delusional thought that Ed’s Art Net is going to save mankind from destruction.
+Not soon, but many years from now, after I’ve passed.
+My thinking is that this website will eventually be widely read and earth will understand that we inadvertently added our own thoughts and words to God’s simple guiding Message.
+My work is going to correct our self destructive narcissistically focused path.
 Setting us sailing, as one happy and content Earth culture, upward and outward exploring God’s universe, pure of spirit and free from evil… It’s called grandiose thinking stemming from bipolar mania.
 God planted the mustard seed and I watered it.

 Youth